Han Hee-jun: 2013–2014: Debut single and K-pop Star 3

 Han released his debut single, "Bring the Love Back", featuring rapper Pusha T, on September 17, 2013.

 In 2013, he tried out for the third season of K-pop Star and passed the audition.
 He reached the Top 6 of K-pop Star 3.

 2015–present: Korean releases and After School Club

 Since then he has concentrated on his K-pop career and released the single "Q&A" feat.
 Tiffany from Girls' Generation.

 In 2018, he replaced Jae of Day6 as co-host of After School Club.

+In 2026, Han announced he would begin promoting under the name Jude.